ajaquith/markerbench/source/_posts/2013-01-21-paving-over-the-proprietary-web.md

 Microsoft, for example, turned an entire generation of web developers against it with its long, and ultimately fruitless, [resistance against robust CSS support](http://web.archive.org/web/20080420044607/http://www.microsoft.com/windowsxp/expertzone/chats/transcripts/08_0320_ez_ie8.mspx) in Internet Explorer.
 Although modern versions of IE are highly standards-compliant, Internet Explorer did not pass the CSS Acid3 test until [September 2011](http://www.winrumors.com/internet-explorer-9-and-10-now-pass-acid3-test-with-100-thanks-to-test-changes/).
 Any web developer who has been working with CSS for more than 5 years, for example, can probably regale you with stories of massive hacks needed to allow older Microsoft browsers to work with standards-based websites.

 The roots of Adobe Flash's decline are a little different.
 Nothing was "broken" with Flash, functionally speaking[<sup>1</sup>](#flash).
-Two related events resulted in a decline in Flash usage: Steve Job's public refusal to add Flash support to the iPhone and successor iOS devices; and Google's decision to convert its vast library of YouTube clips to HTML 5-compatible WebM and H.264 formats.
+Two related events resulted in a decline in Flash usage: Steve Jobs' public refusal to add Flash support to the iPhone and successor iOS devices; and Google's decision to convert its vast library of YouTube clips to HTML 5-compatible WebM and H.264 formats.

 These actions, plus the increasing viability and efficiency of WebM and H.264, meant that you didn't need Flash video any longer.
 This has clear implications for customers.
 For customer-facing websites, you can (and should strongly consider) retiring Flash video in favor of H.264.
 This is a quick win; the re-encoding process is relatively quick and painless.
 That said, the need is not as urgent compared to Java.
 Adobe's security team (under the leadership my former @stake colleague Brad Arkin) has upped the tempo of bug fixes, adopted auto-update, and is taking security seriously enough that Flash has become less risky than it had been.
 Still, if you could remove a dependency on a third-party component that needs to be maintained and updated in addition to the base operating system, why wouldn't you?